 Workshops will take place at the Institute for the Study of Societal Issues, located at 2538 Channing Way in Berkeley (on the corner of Channing and Bowditch Street).
 Directions to the institute may be found here.
-Participants are encouraged to make a tax-deductible donation to support expenses related to this free program.
-Classes are free to all UC Berkeley Students and Bay Area community members!
+Participants are encouraged to make a tax-deductible donation of $200.00 to support expenses related to this free program.
+We will not turn anyone away for lack of funds.
+The workshop is open to all UC Berkeley Students and Bay Area community members!

 Questions?
 Please contact Juan Esteva Martinez with questions and requests for further information: email@example.com